Hindolveston: History

 Hindolveston's name is of Anglo-Saxon origin and derives from the Old English for Hindwulf's settlement.

 In the Domesday Book, Hindolveston is listed as a settlement of 17 households in the hundred of Eynesford.
 In 1086, the village was part of the East Anglian estates of William de Beaufeu.

-In 1844, a towermill was constructed in the village which closed in 1908.
+In 1844, a tower mill was constructed in the village which closed in 1908.

 Hindolvestone Railway Station opened in 1882 as a stop on the Norwich Branch of the Midland and Great Northern Joint Railway between Cromer and Norwich City.
 The station closed in 1959.

 In December 1943, Vickers Wellington BK440 of No. 26 Operational Training Unit crashed in the parish after taking off from RAF Little Horwood.
 In 1985, excavations of the crash site managed to extract one of the propellers.

 Geography

 According to the 2021 census, Hindolveston has a population of 599 people which shows an increase from the 598 people recorded in the 2011 census.